-The only thing blue about this Monday morning, are these blueberries baubles.
-Your day is about to get a super-charged, anti-aging boost.
-BUT, there’s more.
-Yes, we’re eating dessert for breakfast again.
+The only thing blue about Monday morning, are these blueberries.
+It’s dessert for breakfast.
 I think all days should start this way.
-These potted chocolate chia puddings are gently spiced with cinnamon, sweetened with maple syrup and soaked in rich coconut milk.
-It’s all good and completely legal as a guilt-free sago like textured pud.
-A handful of antioxidant-rich blueberries provide additional bursts of fruity freshness.
+These potted chocolate chia puddings are gently spiced with cinnamon and sweetened with maple syrup.
+It’s all good.
 If you still need a gentle nudge to try these chia puddings, know this.
-It’s the quickest 6 – ingredient breakfast to get you cruising happily into the week.
+It’s the quickest 6 – ingredient breakfast to get you through the day.

-My vegan chia puddings are gluten-free and great for breakfast, dessert or a post workout treat.
-For sweetness, you can substitute the maple syrup for honey, but then it’s obviously not strictly vegan.
+For a non-vegan option, you can substitute the maple syrup for honey.
 If you’re not familiar with chia seeds, they look very similar to poppy seeds but are a power-house of nutrients.
-They’re quite unique in their ability to absorb up to 10 times their weight in liquid, which swells them to the texture of sago pudding.
-No cooking is required, making it a simple and indulgent summertime dessert and the most nutritious make-ahead breakfast.
-Bottle them up and take along to work if you’re not an early morning breakfast kind of person.
+They’re quite unique in their ability to absorb up to 10 times their weight in liquid.
+They swell and soften, with a texture of sago pudding.
+Spoon the chia into mason jars and have them ready for easy breakfast on the go.

 Chia, which means strength, are edible seeds from the desert plant Salvia hispanica.
 These tiny, greyish concentrated seeds contain omega-3 fatty acids, carbohydrates, protein, fibre and calcium.
 With a mild nutty taste, they’re suitable for sweet or savoury dishes as the seeds absorb whichever flavour you soak them in.
 Thankfully chia seeds are now widely available here.
 You can find them at health food stores, Dischem or Woolworths.
 I’ve also used them for this scrumptious matcha granola.